 Tips for Selling Handmade Jewelry

-At The Omega Web we do offer an extensive solutions for jewellery e-commerce.
+At The the Omega project we do offer an extensive solutions for jewellery e-commerce.
 We do both can create a webshop for you and help you with marketing.

 Do you have a knack for making handmade jewellery?